IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 curl -X PUT -d "{TWORAVENS_URL}" http://localhost:8080/admin/settings/:TwoRavensUrl

-where "{TWORAVENS_URL}" is the URL reported by the installer script.
+where "{TWORAVENS_URL}" is the URL reported by the installer script (as in the example above).

 Appendix
 ++++++++